simonMoisselin/NeuralChess/README.md

 ![alt text](exemple.png)

 # Results
+Open the notebook model_testing for all the results.
 ![alt text](result.png)
-Open the notebook model_testing for the results.